Research Ethics Colloquium

 Join us in Oxford or online

-The colloquium will take place in a hybrid format, with speakers and attendees invited to join either in person at Rewley House in central Oxford or online.
+The 2025 colloquium took place in a hybrid format, with speakers and attendees invited to join either in person at Rewley House in central Oxford or online, and we expect to run the next colloquium in the same format.

-Please note that this event will not be recorded.
+Please note that the 2025 colloquium was not recorded.

 Are there fees to attend?